tufengxu/Lyft-3D-Object-Detection/README.md

 * CUDA 10 and cudnn 7
 The build processes have only be tested on Ubuntu 18.04 and 19.10

+**Don't use the official version of NuScenes-Devkit, SECOND and Lyft_Dataset_SDK, our developments are based on the modified version of those repos.
+Use the packages in this repo.** (Efforts are made in fixing and adding feature to those tool-kits as well.)

 ## Clone the repository
 ```bash
 git clone git@github.com:YUHZ-ACA/Lyft-3D-Object-Detection.git --recursive
 ```

+>We are using different fork and submodules for developing.
+Check out fork `YUHZ-ACA/Lyft-3D-Object-Detection` and all the sub-modules for detail.

 ## Build and Install
 Before training and evaluation, we have to build and install some binaries first.